Tevemadar/QuickNII/Docs/anchoring.rst

      atlas, press the space bar while holding the mouse pointer over the place you want the reference point for scaling.
 A small cross will appear.
 Usually it is easier to choose a side and not place the cross in the middle of the section.

-  Then, click on the scaling button: a double arrow will appear.
+Then, click on the scaling button: a double arrow will appear
      Place your mouse pointer at the opposite side of the double cross, and press the left button of your mouse.
 While keeping the left button of the mouse pressed you can now gently drag the atlas in the direction indicated by the double arrow.

-  To drag in the other direction, choose the other arrow.
-The
+To drag in the other direction, choose the other arrow
-     transparency slider (4) can be used continuously to determine how well the atlas fits the section.
+     The transparency slider (4) can be used continuously to determine how well the atlas fits the section.
 By clicking on the “Values and control” (5) button in the bottom left corner, choose the section orientation (coronal, sagittal or horizontal).
 The “outline” button allows you to shift between an outline view and a color view of the atlas segmentations.
 Save the anchoring by clicking the Store button (6) in the upper left panel: a green exclamation mark appears in the upper right panel.